Here’s a look at the life of former president of Israel Shimon Peres.

 December 10, 1994 - Awarded the Nobel Peace Prize along with Yasser Arafat and Yitzhak Rabin.

-November 4, 1995-June 1996 - Becomes prime minister after then-Prime Minister Yitzhak Rabin is assassinated.
+November 4, 1995-June 1996 - Becomes prime minister after Prime Minister Rabin is assassinated.

 1996 - Founds the Peres Center for Peace.